showalter/bdws/README.md

 ### Worker(s)
 - ./worker {hostname}:{supervisor_port} {worker_port}
 ### Client
-- ./client {hostname}:{supervisor_port} {path to file name} {optional arg}
+- ./client {optional flags} {hostname}:{supervisor_port} {path to file name}
+    - {optional flags}:
+        - -args: Command line args for file, for example "-la" when using ls
-    - {optional arg}: a range of numbers to distribute work, for example: 1-10
+        - -range: A range of numbers to distribute work, for example: 1-10
-        - splits the job up amongst workers
+        - -runs: Number of times to run the file

 ## With script
 ### Setup